-Mark W. Schaefer wrote a fantastic piece recently on the Content Shock, in which he ably demonstrated the impending collapse of the current content marketing boom:
+Mark W. Schaefer wrote a fantastic piece on the Content Shock, in which he ably demonstrated the impending collapse of the current content marketing boom:

 Image Credit: BusinessesGrow.com

 It’s absolutely required reading, so go read it now.
 I’ll wait.